Included Plugins

 - the input column with the variant sequence

-- (optional) select column which contains the reference sequence …
+- Select column which contains the reference sequence, or enter a reference sequence as a string.

 - Max Mutations